SPINAL CORD INJURY & SSD BENEFITS

 Additionally, when you have an attorney with legal experience, they will have access to Social Security’s decisions throughout the five step SSA review process.
 Your lawyer can also submit medical evidence that may be missing from your case.

-There is evidence that hiring an attorney with the proper experience raises your chances of winning your SSDI and SSI benefits by 30%.
+There is evidence that hiring an attorney with legal experience triples your chances of winning your SSDI and SSI benefits.
 It is also smart to hire an attorney to help you at your hearing.
-After all, you are the star witness at your hearing.
-If you hire an attorney with experience, then they can prepare you to be a good witness at your hearing.
+After all, you are the star witness.
+If you hire an attorney with experience, then they can prepare you to testify.
 Learn how to prepare for your SSD hearing.

 WE CAN WIN YOUR BENEFITS FOR SPINAL CORD INJURY

-You want the best SSD attorney near your to help you win your benefits after a spinal cord injury.
-Contact Cannon Disability Law today to see if you qualify for SSD or Supplemental Security Income benefits.
+You want the best SSD attorney near you to help you win benefits after a spinal cord injury.
+Contact Cannon Disability Law today to see if you qualify for SSDI or Supplemental Security Income benefits.
 We can tell you over the phone about the merits of your case.
-Call us and tell us why you can’t work.
-We also need to know who your doctors are and if you have already filed an application for benefits.
+Call and tell us why you can’t work.
+We also need to know who your doctors.
+Additionally, tell us if you already filed an application for benefits.

 We have won over 20,000 SSDI and SSI claims for our clients.
 Our attorneys practice in Utah, Nevada, Idaho, and California.
 Our main office is in Salt Lake City, Utah.
 However, we can represent you where you live.
 Likewise, we practice in Nevada and Idaho on a routine basis.
 Learn about Nevada SSD benefits.
 Also, we have attorneys that are members of the bar in those states.

 Additionally, Dianna Cannon is a member of the bar in California, Nevada, Utah and Washington state.
 Don’t wait to contact our law firm, because your monthly benefit doesn’t start until you file your application for benefits.
 Therefore, every day you wait to apply is a day you lose money.
-Call now and start the process to win SSDI and SSI benefits for your spinal cord injury.
+Call now.
+Start the process to win SSDI and SSI benefits for your spinal cord injury.